 To strengthen geometric intuition, to stress geometric aspects of linear algebra, to introduce the student to geometries different from high school geometry.
 KAPLANSKY's little book, "Linear algebra and geometry; a second course", conveys the ideal spirit one should try to approach.

 Anyone interested in geometry.
 Mathematics majors, and undergraduate or graduate majors in Mathematics education.
-Not enough students signed up for the course this spring quarter (1975).

-Texts:
+Text :